 The most effective websites don’t end when they’re built.
 They keep evolving.

 Effective websites aren’t born overnight.
 You need skilled people to a bring strong design and clear content to life in your site.
 Then following that you need to watch your visitor behaviours and understand the data that is generated by those users to further build on your success.
 Like a great brand you admire, a great website comes together in ways that people barely notice, but the best ones respond to data and keep with it.
 Developing a new website on solid foundations will allow you to keep evolving your website’s content and brand story.
 Remaining fresh and relevant to keep visitors coming back.
 There are also many, many technical elements needed to get your site running as best as it should – too many to list here (such as SSL Security, SEO and so on).
 As they say, an awesome front-end design, is only as good as its back-end!

-For an outstanding result, speak to The Animals today about how we can create an inspiring online approach across a new or existing website for you.
+For an outstanding result, speak to The Animals today about creating effective websites for you and your business.
+We step you through an inspiring online approach that can begin new or take your existing site and give it the boost it needs.
 We’re adept at managing branding, design, copy, content, wire-framing and prototyping, right through to developing a beautifully finished site for you, and can assist at any stage in your project.